This Day in Baseball History

 Joe Nuxhall Pitches at Age 15

 On June 10, 1944, Cincinnati Reds manager Bill McKechnie sent 15-year-old left-hander Joe Nuxhall to the mound in the ninth inning of a game against the St. Louis Cardinals.
-Nuxhall became the youngest player in modern major league history, a record that still stands more than 80 years later.
+Nuxhall became the youngest player in modern major league history, a record that stood for 80 years.

-The Reds were losing 13-0.
-The game was already decided.
-McKechnie had signed Nuxhall earlier that year because the war had drained rosters of grown men.
-Players across both leagues had enlisted or been drafted, and teams scrambled to fill spots with whoever could hold a glove.
+The Reds were losing 13-0 and the game was already decided.
+McKechnie signed Nuxhall earlier that year because the war drained rosters of grown men.
+Players across both leagues enlisted or were drafted, and teams scrambled to fill spots with whoever could hold a glove.
 Nuxhall was a high school freshman in Hamilton, Ohio, a big kid who threw hard and happened to be available.

-He was terrified.
 Nuxhall later recalled that his legs were shaking so badly he could barely walk to the mound.
-He retired the first batter he faced, getting a ground ball for an out.
+He retired the first batter he faced on a ground ball.
 Then everything fell apart.
-He walked five batters, gave up two singles, and allowed five earned runs before McKechnie mercifully pulled him.
-His final line for the day showed two-thirds of an inning pitched, two hits, five walks, and five runs.
+He walked five batters, gave up two singles, and allowed five earned runs before McKechnie pulled him.
+His final line showed two-thirds of an inning pitched, two hits, five walks, and five runs.

 The Reds sent him back to high school the next day.
-Nuxhall did not return to the major leagues until 1952, eight years later, when he was 23 years old and had spent several seasons developing in the minor leagues.
+Nuxhall didn't return to the major leagues until 1952, eight years later, after spending several seasons developing in the minors.